dansantinojones/the-kitbag/README.md

 ### Privacy Policy

 ## Technologies Used
+- HTML
+- CSS
+- JavaScript
+- Python
+- Django
+- Bootstrap
+- Gitpod
+- Github
+- Heroku
+- Elephant SQL
+- Font Awesome
+- Favicon
+- Google Fonts
+- Figma
+- Lucid Charts
+- Similarweb
+- Stipe
+- AWS

 ## Testing
 ### Secret Key
+The Django Secret Key was accidentally exposed through GitHub.
+Since noticing the mistake, I have created a new secret key inside a .env file and hidden it through a gitignore file.
+The Secret Key exposed in the files does not work as it has since been changed.
 ### User Stories
 ### Feature Testing
 ### Terminal Errors